Vigneshx07/Vendor-Performance-Intelligence-VPI-Platform/README.md

 Contributions, issues, and feature requests are welcome!
 Feel free to fork this repo and submit a PR.

+⚠️ Note: The original dataset is >2GB and cannot be uploaded to GitHub due to file size limits.
+A sample dataset is included in this repo for demonstration.
+Full dataset can be accessed via [Google Drive]("C:\Users\vigne\Desktop\Inventory_Project").

 📧 Contact

 👤 Vignesh